Power Purchase Agreements (PPA) Hedging

-Trading at EEX increases security and standardization of PPA hedging and, as a result, provides the tools to actively support the energy transition in Europe.
-By hedging long-term price risk via our standard EEX power futures, we enable our members to hedge against the risk of future price changes up to the next six years.
+Trading at EEX increases security and standardisation of Power Purchase Agreements (PPA) hedging and, as a result, provides the tools to actively support the energy transition in Europe.
+By hedging long-term price risk via our standard EEX power futures, we enable our members to hedge against the risk of future price changes up to six years ahead.

 However, these long-term agreements bear certain risks.
 Most PPAs are financially settled, which means the price is fixed between the generator and the offtaker, but the actual power produced is sold on the Spot Market.
 This creates price risk.